Question from Kandi: I bought my 9 year old son a new laptop for his birthday. He loves it and uses it every day.

 Rick’s answer: You sure can, Kandi.
 In fact, you can easily disable both the Settings app and the Control panel in one fell swoop.

 You could disable them globally (i.e. for every user account that exists on the PC), but then you would have no way to make changes to the system settings when necessary.

 Instead, I recommend that you set up two user accounts on your son’s laptop…

 First, set up a new user account that has Administrator privileges and put a strong password on it.
 You’ll be able to log into that account on the rare occasions when you need to make changes to the system.

 Note: Do not share the password to this account with your son!

-Now delete any other existing user accounts that have Administrator privileges, then follow the steps below to disable the Settings app and Control Panel on your son’s account only.
+Now delete any other existing user accounts that have Administrator privileges, then follow the steps below to disable both the Settings app and the Control Panel on your son’s account only.